XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "Where can I buy XinFin? (exchanges)"
     You can trade XinFin on various exchanges.
-	Take a look in the "Exchanges" section [on this page](https://xinfin.org/about-us/) of our main website.

 ### Masternodes

 !!! quote "Does XinFin Network have Masternodes?
 How do they work?"
     Yes, XinFin Network has a maximum of 18 Masternodes with XinFin Delegated Proof of stake (XDPOS) consensus for low transaction fee, and instant transaction confirmation.
 	Masternodes create, verify and validate new blocks in XinFin platform.

-	- **Masternode Candidates:** Any account can deposit 10,000,000 XDC using [XinFinMaster](https://master.xinfin.org/) to become a masternode candidate.
+	- **Masternode Candidates:** Any account can deposit 10,000,000 XDC using [XinFinMaster](https://xinfin.network/) to become a masternode candidate.
 	A candidate can resign, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.
 	A Masternode can resign, but the tokens will be locked for the next 30 days after the resignation.
 	- **Rewards:** The rewards a masternode receives in each epoch is proportional to the number of signatures it signs.